kstenerud/concise-encoding/ce-structure.md

 An implementation **MUST** disregard the type and size of integers and floats when comparing numeric types.
 If they can be converted to one another without data loss, they are potential duplicates.
 For example, the 16-bit integer value `2000`, the 64-bit integer value `2000`, and the 32-bit float value `2000.0` are all considered duplicates.
 The string value `"2000"`, however, is _not_ a duplicate because it's not a number (it's a string).

-If a container disallows duplicates, duplicate entries are [data errors](#data-errors).

 Ordering and duplication policies in [lists](#list) and [maps](#map) **CAN** be set by a schema, per-instance and globally.